The Voyage of The Aegre: Notes on Chapter 20- High and Dry on Pago Pago

 Mount Gay Rum from Barbados

 Yes, he did.
-Ken Bailey, the Lancashire shipwright we met in Pago, offered to take it back to England with him and take it to boatbuilder Bob Macinnes in Scourie, NW Scotland.
+Ken Bailey, the Lancashire shipwright we met in Pago, offered to take it back to England when he returned to the UK.
+Then take it to boatbuilder Bob Macinnes in Scourie, NW Scotland.
 He did, too, but it took a while.
 It was not till ten years later, in 1984, that Bob wrote to say he’d received it:

 Bob Macinnes